-aims at measuring the strength and significance of their relation.
-Table \ref{regtabmhm} shows that the $\gamma_{2}$ is negative and significant for both stocks, indicating a role of the state on the long term cumulative response function also when the model neglects the time-varying impact.
+aims at measuring the strength and significance of their relationship.
+Table \ref{regtabmhm} shows that $\gamma_{2}$ is negative and significant for both stocks, indicating a role for the state in the long-term cumulative response function also when the model neglects the impact of time variations.
 Finally, the small number of times the null hypothesis of no dependence is rejected and high $R^2$ strengthens the evidence that the state has a relevant role in determining the information content of stock trades.